 PhD in Educational Leadership & Research: Higher Education Administration

 Applications for the on-campus PhD in Ed Leadership & Research with a specialization in Higher Education will be accepted for Fall 2019 through April 1, 2019.
 Students are admitted to the doctoral program annually for the Fall semester only.

-Only students already recommended for admission will be invited to interview for graduate assistantships during our annual visiting days March 8-9.
-(Once the site goes live, those admitted applicants will receive a notice and invitation.)
-The registration for visiting days will close mid-February so interested applicants are encouraged to submit their materials as soon as possible.
+Only students already recommended for admission will be invited to interview for graduate assistantships during our annual visiting days to be held in February or March.
+The registration for visiting days will close early Spring so interested applicants are encouraged to submit their materials as soon as possible.